dip000das/ZAIKA/README.md

 ZAIKA is a food ordering platform made using the combined powers of Parcel bundler + React.js + Tailwind CSS.

-yup, Parcel is the Beast lol 😂 have a look at this Akshay Saini 🚀

 currently working on the react-router-dom part of it...